haideralipunjabi/blog-haideralipunjabi/content/posts/the-elder-scrolls-v-skyrim-special-edition-analysis-of-dialogues.md

 ### Processing the data

 In the CSV, there were two columns of data I was interested in **RESPONSE TEXT** & **TOPIC TEXT**.
 Response Text was the larger one, with over 40k unique dialogues.
-Topic Text had only around 5.5K unique dialogs, and also needed some additional processing.
-Topic Text contained some game constants such as `RoomCost` , `HorseCost`, and other prices, which had to filtered out.
+Topic Text had only around 5.5K unique dialogues and also needed some additional processing.
+Topic Text contained some game constants such as `RoomCost` , `HorseCost`, and other prices, which had to be filtered out.
 I did all that in `csv_to_json.py`.
 Here's the code for it:

 ### Counting the Words

+Like the [previous visualisation](),  I used [nltk']()s stopwords corpus, along with a modified version of [20k most common words by Google](https://github.com/first20hours/google-10000-english).
+Interestingly, the modifications I did for Harry Potter were valid for Skyrim as well, because there is no dialogue with names like Harry, Ron, Arthur, etc and they share words like vampires, magic, etc.

+I counted both RESPONSE TEXT & TOPIC TEXT data separately and then merged them into a single file count.json

+_Additional Tip:_ [_progress_](https://pypi.org/project/progress/) _is a great Python Package to show progress in your scripts._

+Here's the code I used for counting: